Jamacbeth/Jamacbeth/README.md

 ## Ask Me About

 - Adobe XD and UI/UX workflows
-- HTML/CSS best practices
 - Getting started with Git and GitHub
-- My experience transitioning from design to development
+- My experience transitioning from support to development

 ## How to Reach Me